Investment Analyst

 Regularly monitor and adjust portfolio based on market trends

-Q3.
-Why startups cannot use comparative analysis?
+Q. Why can't startups use comparative analysis?

 Startups cannot use comparative analysis as they lack historical data and industry benchmarks.